5 Hidden Dirty Water Risks Every Dog Parent Must Know

 Are there any other dirty water areas to avoid with my dog?

-Any stagnant water could be a breeding ground for a bacterial infection in your dog.
-Since you most likely don’t know the medical history of all the dogs at the dog park, it’s a good idea to avoid communal water bowls.
-Remember not every dog owner is responsible and will act when their dog is ill.
+Remember, not every dog owner is responsible and will act when their dog is ill.
 However, you can be a responsible dog owner and protect your dog’s health by providing a clean water source for your furry friend.
 Don’t forget to always pack a folding or travel dog water bowl for walks, hikes, and other adventures.

 Related articles:

-Summary of dirty water risks to avoid with your dog
+Dirty water risks to avoid with your dog

-I quickly learned even though I saw people letting their dogs drink from a mountain creek, it’s not the best option for dogs.
+I quickly learned that even though I saw people letting their dogs drink from a mountain creek, it’s not the best option for dogs.
 Now, I always carry enough water for Henry and me.
 I’ve learned my lesson.

 About Terri Rodefer

 Terri Rodefer is the founder of Tail Wag Wisdom, a blog focused on affordable pet care.
 She likes to say helping pet parents afford and love their animals even more, makes her tail wag.
-As a lifelong lover of all animals with a background in economics, biology, and marketing, allows Terri to bring a unique spin to pet care.
+As a lifelong lover of all animals and with a background in economics, biology, and marketing, she brings a unique spin to pet care.

 1. I am so blessed Layla hates water but the water in her bowl.
 She will not go near puddles etc but I am fully aware of the health hazards from dirty water and she does get the Lepto shot every year because if we are in dog parks and there is mud and she walks through it I would rather be safe than sorry, Great post and eye opener